nervosnetwork/ckb/rpc/README.md

 #### Fields

-`BlockView` is a JSON object with following fields.
+`BlockView` is a JSON object with the following fields.

 *   `header`: [`HeaderView`](#type-headerview) - The block header.